Sustainability at Yellowstone

 Remodeling our buildings to exceed environmental standards.

 In 2013, Canyon Plaza was remodeled to include upgrades such as new walkways, pavers, benches, and picnic tables.
 Xanterra worked with local company, GeoMATRIX Inc. to produce custom recycled-content picnic tables and benches.
 The product is nearly 100% recycled content and is made from crushed recycled glass and fly ash, a byproduct of burning coal for electricity.
-In 2015, countertops made from this produce were installed in three new, sustainably designed lodge buildings at Canyon Lodge, with two more scheduled for later in 2016.
+Countertops made from this product were installed in new, sustainably designed lodge buildings at Canyon Lodge.
 To get a sense of the scale of this project, each picnic table contains approximately 3,750 recycled glass bottles, which is the equivalent of 1,500 pounds of recycled glass!

 Phasing out the sale of single-use disposable bottles.